 1 It pleased Darius to set over the kingdom one hundred and twenty princes who should be over the whole kingdom, 2 And over these three presidents, of whom Daniel was first, so that the princes might give accounts to them, and the king should have no loss.
 3 Then this Daniel was preferred above the presidents and princes, because an excellent spirit was in him, and the king thought to set him over the whole realm.
 4 Then the presidents and princes sought to find occasion against Daniel concerning the kingdom, but they could find no occasion nor fault, because he was faithful, neither was there any error or fault found in him.
 5 Then these men said, "We shall not find any occasion against this Daniel, unless we find it against him concerning the law of his God."

-6 Then these presidents and princes assembled to the king, and said thus to him: "King Darius, live forever.
+6 Then these presidents and princes went together to the king, and said thus to him: "King Darius, live forever.
 7 All the presidents of the kingdom, the governors, the princes, the counselors, and the captains have consulted together to establish a royal statute and to make a firm decree, that whoever asks a petition of any god or man for thirty days, except of you, O king, he shall be cast into the den of lions.
-8 Now, O king, establish the decree and sign the writing, so that it may not be changed, according to the law of the Medes and Persians which does not alter."
+8 Now, O king, establish the decree and sign the writing so that it may not be changed, according to the law of the Medes and Persians, which does not alter."
 9 Therefore, king Darius signed the writing and the decree.

 10 Now when Daniel knew that the writing was signed, he went into his house, and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, prayed, and gave thanks before his God as he did before.
 11 Then these men assembled and found Daniel praying and making supplication before his God.
-12 Then they came near and spoke before the king concerning the king's decree, "Have you not signed a decree, that every man who asks a petition of any God or man within thirty days, except of you, O king, shall be cast into the den of lions?"
-The king answered and said, "The thing is true, according to the law of the Medes and Persians which does not alter."
+12 Then they came near and spoke before the king concerning the king's decree, "Have you not signed a decree, that every man who asks a petition of any god or man within thirty days, except of you, O king, shall be cast into the den of lions?"
+The king answered and said, "The thing is true, according to the law of the Medes and Persians, which does not alter."
 13 Then they answered and said before the king, "That Daniel, who is of the children of the captivity of Judah, does not regard you, O king, nor the decree that you have signed, but makes his petition three times a day."

 14 Then the king, when he heard these words, was much displeased with himself and set his heart on Daniel to deliver him.
 And he labored until the setting of the sun to deliver him.
-15 Then these men assembled to the king, and said to the king, "Know, O king, that the law of the Medes and Persians is that no decree nor statute which the king establishes may be changed."
+15 Then these men went together to the king, and said to the king, "Know, O king, that the law of the Medes and Persians is that no decree nor statute which the king establishes may be changed."

 16 Then the king commanded, and they brought Daniel and cast him into the den of lions.
 Now the king spoke and said to Daniel, "Your God whom you serve continually, he will deliver you."
 17 And a stone was brought and laid upon the mouth of the den, and the king sealed it with his own signet and with the signet of his lords, so that the purpose might not be changed concerning Daniel.
 18 Then the king went to his palace and passed the night fasting, neither were instruments of music brought before him.
 And his sleep went from him.